 Why do we age?
 The Current Theories...

-The shocking answer is that no one really knows.
+The shocking answer is that no one really knows why our bodies grow old.
 Numerous theories exist and we will look at the two most popular.

 Theory #1.
 We age by design, our DNA is programmed to slowly let us degenerate.

 This can be called the Gene Expression Theory Of Aging.
 It states that after a certain time our bodies trigger a code that slows repairs.
 Support for this theory can be seen in simpler organisms in nature like lobsters, coral, and sponges which show no signs of aging at all.
 The fact that they show no signs of deterioration suggests that some evolutionary change must have occurred as creatures became more complex.
 Another way to think about this theory is to look at life spans: a fruit fly lives for 30 days, a mouse 3 years, a turtle for 100 years, and a Redwood tree lives for 1000 years.
 What is the difference for the amount of time it takes for each to age and die?
 Is it a matter of their complexity, or their genetic programming?